 I incorporate the discipline of a professional practice in all my studios and challenge students from both a conceptual and practical standpoint.
 My lectures and my crits are theory-based but I insist on a level of inquiry and rigor that leads students to think more critically about everything they do, whether it’s expressing an idea or choosing a material.
 And yes, I make people draw.
 No matter their ultimate goal, I sincerely believe that students leave the semester energized by a greater awareness of their aesthetic and a much stronger appreciation for how to transform ideas into the physical realm.

-Winner of the Rome Prize in Landscape Architecture, David has distinguished himself through his rigorous approach to both design and execution.
-To David’s mind, the most evocative, powerful spaces are characterized by purity, simplicity and restraint.
-They have visual order and make sense to the eye and the intellect.
-He credits his Iowa origins for this appreciation of strong, simple, sensual designs that employ nature’s palette judiciously.
+Winner of the Rome Prize in Landscape Architecture, David has distinguished himself through a rigorous approach to both design and execution.
+He credits his Iowa origins for his love of simple, sensual, deliberate designs that employ nature’s palette judiciously.